naemon/naemon.github.io/documentation/usersguide/cachedchecks.md

 * An average (regularly scheduled) host check interval of 5 minutes
 * A <a href="configmain.html#cached_host_check_horizon">cached_host_check_horizon</a> of 15 seconds

-The first MRTG graph shows how many regularly scheduled host checks compared to how many cached host checks have occured.
+The first MRTG graph shows how many regularly scheduled host checks compared to how many cached host checks have occurred.
 In this example, an average of 53 host checks occur every five minutes.
 9 of these (17%) are on-demand checks.

 The second MRTG graph shows how many cached host checks have occurred over time.
 In this example an average of 2 cached host checks occurs every five minutes.